nicopr/RunningComputer/readme.txt

 Thanks to Dedee for his Bico implementation.
-The running computer application reuses some parts of his code.
+The running computer application reuses parts of his code.